GailFairley/NapierGroupF/Usecases/use-case2.md

 ### Preconditions

-*Database contains the population for countries, continents and regions.*
+Database contains the population and location of countries.

 ### Success End Condition

-*the state of the world upon successful completion*
+Three different reports segmented by area are made available to the employees where they can enter the top X they want to review.

 ### Failed End Condition